 Why have your work-related injury treated at Brooks Rehabilitation?

-Brooks has a dedicated workers compensation care navigator that will function as one point of contact to assist these individuals through our entire system of care.
-The patient and the worker’s compensation team will have direct access to the care navigator at all times as she ensures the Brooks therapy and medical team provide exactly what is needed to deliver the very best experience and outcome for these injured individuals.
+Brooks has a dedicated workers’ comp care specialist that will function as one point of contact to assist these individuals through our entire system of care.
+The patient and the workers’ compensation team will have direct access to the care specialist at all times as she ensures the Brooks therapy and medical team provide exactly what is needed to deliver the very best experience and outcome for these injured individuals.